natalia-sampaio/injective-blog/README.md

 ### Challenges & Lessons Learned

 -   **Netlify deployment required tweaking** – Setting the publish directory to `dist` was necessary for a successful build.
+-   **Not considering internationalization from the start was a design flaw** – The original data structure did not account for multilingual content, requiring significant refactoring to support localization properly.
+Future projects should plan for internationalization early to avoid breaking changes and backward compatibility issues.